-Water level monitoring wells of CGWB and SGWD has been utilized for Aquifer Mapping studies.
+National Hydrograph Monitoring stations of CGWB and SGWD has been utilized for Aquifer Mapping studies.
 17 dug wells and 6 peizometers are presently monitored by CGWB and 101 piezometers by SGWD.
 CGWB wells are being monitored four times (January, April, August and November) in a year whereas; the monitoring wells of State Ground Water Department